Muchangi001/rusty-plot/README.md

 # 🌟 rusty-plot

 A tiny, terminal-based graph plotter written in 100% Rust.
-Plot `y = mx + b` on a 2D ASCII cartesian plane, because why not make your terminal smarter?
+Plot `y = mx + b` on a 2D ASCII cartesian plane.

 ---